 MYTH #3.
 Palliative medicine is the same thing as hospice.

-No, they’re not the same thing.
+Palliative care and hospice are not the same thing.
 Palliative care can be provided to patients at any stage of the journey through an illness, regardless of their prognosis.
 Patients receiving palliative care are often actively receiving treatment for their illness.
 The goal of the palliative medicine team is to address the patient holistically and provide support as they cope with symptoms, pain and stressful life changes.
 Hospice care on the other hand, is both a plan of care and a medical benefit covered by insurance that is provided most often in the home, to patients at the end-stage of incurable illness.
 These patients are no longer actively treating their disease but continue to receive only the therapies and medications that will add to their comfort and quality of life.
 The goal of hospice care is to provide comfort and support through the patient’s final days.

 MYTH #4: You can’t see other doctors once you start seeing a palliative medicine doctor.

 A palliative medicine doctor can be one of many specialists on a patient’s team.
-Patients will typically have an initial meeting to address their specific needs and concerns and will continue to follow up with their palliative medicine team in addition to other members of the health care team.
+Patients will typically have an initial meeting to address their specific needs and concerns and will continue to see their palliative medicine team in addition to other members of the health care team.
 There is no restriction on seeing other doctors; in fact, the palliative medicine doctor will communicate regularly with other physicians on the patient’s team.
 Palliative specialists tend to have more time to spend with their patients and may have important insights to share with other physicians about a patient’s individual goals and wishes for their care.
-Your palliative care physician can serve as an advocate when it comes to making sure the whole care team is on the same page.
-Along those lines, palliative medicine physicians are knowledgeable about advanced care planning, and can assist patients and their families in completing a living will and health care power of attorney document so the care you receive is “what matters most”.
+Your palliative care physician is an advocate for you to make sure the whole care team is on the same page.
+Palliative medicine physicians are knowledgeable about advanced care planning, and can assist patients and their families in completing document such as a living will and health care power of attorney document so the care you receive is “what matters most”.

 MYTH #5: Palliative medicine doctors just prescribe pain medicines.

-Although pain management may be an important aspect of a patient’s experience with their palliative care physician, there is much more to it than that.
-Palliative care addresses the experience of illness on the whole person with a focus on relieving symptoms, pain and stress.
+Palliative care addresses the experience of illness on the whole person with a focus on relieving symptoms including pain.
 It gives patients options and allows them and their caregivers to take part in planning their care.
 The professionals who make up the palliative care team can help look for and manage mental, physical, emotional, social and spiritual issues with patients.

 Benefits of Palliative Medicine